zilliztech/zdoc/docs/tutorials/data-import/import-data-on-web-ui.md

 ## Import data on the web UI{#import-data-on-the-web-ui}

-Once the data files are ready, you can import them directly from your local drive or upload them to an object storage bucket, such as AWS S3 or Google Cloud GCS, for data imports.
+Once data files are ready, you can import them directly from your local drive or upload them to an object storage bucket, such as AWS S3 or Google Cloud GCS, for data imports.

 :::info Notes

+For successful data import, ensure that the object storage bucket you use is located in the same cloud as your cluster.

 :::